fszulzew/Getting-and-Cleaning-Data-Week-4-Assignment/README.md

 # Getting-and-Cleaning-Data-Week-4-Assignment

-## Repository for the Coursera "Getting and Cleaning Data" Assignment Week 4.
+## README for the Repository for the Coursera "Getting and Cleaning Data" Assignment Week 4.

 ### This repo contains the following files:

-#### 1. "codebook.md": descibes the background information, variables, and explains the analyses performed by run_analysis.R
+#### 1. "CodeBook.md": describes the background information, variables, and explains the analyses performed by run_analysis.R
 #### 2. "run_analysis.R": contains the R code to generate the file tidydataset.txt.
 It performs the following analyses.

     1. Merges the training and the test sets to create one data set.